 After redesigning the grid layout in the "Photos" tab, what would users see after they click into a user group then?
 Bringing in the concept of "photo groups" means that I need to think more about 1) how users would navigate between photos in those groups, and 2) how the existing interactions with those photos might be affected.

 For the first question, I referred back to user needs and put myself in the shoes of a user.
-Because of my limited time, I made an educated assumption that most of the times, users would only want to see the best photos as they swipe through their photo library.
+Because of my limited time, I made an educated assumption that most of the times, users would only need to see one photo within each photo group as they swipe through their photo library.
 Only for photos that they're really interested in will they want to see all the other similar ones they've taken.

 With this assumption in mind, I started thinking about alternatives for the interaction.